JimMcL/JUtils/README.md

 #### Postscript and embedded fonts

-Fonts are not embedded in PDF plot output.
-This may not matter if you specify a device-independent font family: `"sans"`, `"serif"` or `"mono"`.
-Otherwise, you can attempt to embed fonts using `grDevices::embedFonts` (requires [Ghostscript](https://www.ghostscript.com/) to be installed), or you can specify `cairo = TRUE` which uses the `grDevices::cairo_pdf` device which will convert to bitmapped text.
-Obviously this is a compromise solution.
+By default, fonts are not embedded in PDF plot output.
+This may not matter if you specify a device-independent font family: `"sans"`, `"serif"` or `"mono"`, or if you know where the file will be viewed.
+If linked fonts are unacceptable, e.g. you are required to produce a [PDF/A](https://en.wikipedia.org/wiki/PDF/A) file, then:

+ * you can attempt to embed fonts by passing `embedFonts = TRUE` to `JPlotToPDF`, or equivalently, calling `grDevices::embedFonts` after creating your PDF file (both methods require [Ghostscript](https://www.ghostscript.com/) to be installed);
+ * you can specify `cairo = TRUE` when calling `JPlotToPDF` or `JPlotToEPS`, which uses the `grDevices::cairo_pdf`.
+The `cairo_pdf` device converts to bitmapped text.
+Obviously this is a compromise solution since bitmapped text is not infinitely scalable, and will only work if the Cairo device is available.
 For a brief discussion of these issues, see https://hansjoerg.me/2018/02/15/font-embedding-for-latex-and-r-users/.

 #### Plotting on macOS